-Although the metadata-conditioned diffusion model provides strong semantic priors, the generated image at each timestep may still deviate from the actual image due to the absence of directly measured sinogram, as shown in Fig.\ref{fig3}.
-To bridge this gap, we integrate a physics-based consistency module using ADMM.
-After each denoising step, the predicted image $\hat{x}_{t-1}$ is refined by solving:
+Although the metadata-conditioned diffusion model provides informative semantic priors, the generated image at each timestep may still deviate from the measurement-consistent solution space due to the absence of explicit alignment with the measured sinogram, as shown in Fig.\ref{fig3}.
+To bridge this gap, we integrate an ADMM-based data consistency module into the sampling loop.
+Specifically, given the network prediction $\hat{x}_{t_{i-1}}$ after a denoising update, the corrected image $x_{t_{i-1}}$ is computed by solving:

-where $y$ is the measured LACT sinogram, $y_\text{aux}$ represents an auxiliary sinogram guidance (\emph{e.g.}, derived from Symmetric-Geometry or interpolation), $J$ is an all-ones matrix, $R$ is a regularization term, specifically expressed as isotropic TV, and $\lambda_1, \lambda_2$ and $\mu$ are hyperparameters to balance data fidelity and regularization.
-Considering the unreliability of auxiliary sinogram in fine-scale reconstruction, $\lambda_2$ exhibit an exponential decline with respect to the sampling step.
+where $A$ is the forward projector, $M$ is the angular mask as defined in Sec.
+II-A, and $y$ is the measured LACT sinogram. $R(Dx)$ denotes isotropic total variation (TV) regularizer with $D$ the discrete gradient operator.
+The weights $\lambda$ and $\mu$ are hyperparameters to balance data fidelity and regularization.

 To solve this problem efficiently, we introduce an auxiliary variable $q=Dx$ and recast the regularization as a separable constraint.
 The corresponding augmented Lagrangian is: